Sordhiq/Sordhiq.github.io/index.md

 # Sodiq Jinad

 ---
-Hi there, I'm Sodiq, a data scientist, researcher and climate advocate passionate about the application of data advancing climate action and sustainable development.
-My area of interest lies in the application of machine learning and scientific in advancing climate mitigation and adaptation.
+Hi there, I'm Sodiq, a data scientist, researcher and climate advocate passionate about the application of data in advancing climate action and attainment of sustainable development.
+My area of interest lies at the intersection of machine learning and scientific processes in advancing climate mitigation and adaptation.

 ---